dmitriyteteruk/offsite-labs/iotcentral-lab1-9.md

 ### Now, you will do real demo of adding Plug and Play Device to current IoT Central Application

 > Great questions, Mr. Bond!
-Micrsoft is simplifying IoT with Azure IoT Central SaaS offering and more and more device builders certify their devices for Plug and Play technology that helps end-customers to use IoT without any problems!
+Microsoft is simplifying IoT with Azure IoT Central SaaS offering and more and more device builders certify their devices for Plug and Play technology that helps end-customers to use IoT without any problems!
 Let me show!

 ### Open IoT Central Application that you demonstrate to Mr. Bond.

-* Open `Device templates` tab in applicaiton menu on the left side and then click on `+New` button.
+* Open `Device templates` tab in application menu on the left side and then click on `+New` button.

 ![](lab1/lab1-82.PNG)